Code of Conduct

 - Informal Grievance (optional)

-- Grievants are encouraged to approach the Executive Board for advice and aid in attempting to resolve concerns informally before pursuing a formal grievance.
+- Grievants are encouraged to approach the Steering Committee for advice and aid in attempting to resolve concerns informally before pursuing a formal grievance.

 - Formal Grievance – Step One

 - In order to file a formal grievance, a grievant must inform the Investigator that they are filing a formal grievance against another member of SMDSA.